 Counsels employees on benefits and compensation.
 Coordinates with managers and senior colleagues to determine employee compensation.
-Analyzes data and prepares charts, graphs, and trend lines for management review with a moderate level of guidance.
+Analyzes data and prepares charts, graphs, and trend lines for management review with a minimal level of guidance.

 Performs other related work as needed.

-Bachelor's degree in a related discipline.
+Bachelor's degree in human resources.

-Experience in human resources, preferably in an academic environment.
+Experience in management, human resources, or operations.

 Technical Skills or Knowledge:

-Cover Letter (required)
+Cover Letter (preferred)

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.